 Speaking of holiday appetizers, I will be a guest tweeter at the Mediterranean Snacks Twitter Party this Wednesday at 8 p.m.
 EST. Follow hashtag #holidaysnax to join in the fun as we talk about holiday snacking, shopping and more.
 Get the full details on the Mediterranean Snacks blog.
 Scroll all the way down for details on a delicious Mediterranean Snacks giveaway too.

-adapted every so slightly from Mark Bittman’s recipe for Rosemary-Lemon White Bean Dip
+adapted ever so slightly from Mark Bittman’s recipe for Rosemary-Lemon White Bean Dip

-Disclosure: The giveaway is provided by Mediterranean Snacks.
-They also provided me with cracker and chip samples awhile back.
+Disclosure: Mediterranean Snacks provided me with cracker and chip samples a while back.
 However, I was not compensated for this post and was not obligated to write about the party, chips, crackers or anything else.
 All opinions are my own.